khushishetty/Internship_Project/README.md

 # DLithe Internship Certification Program

 Project Topic : Credit Card Fraud Detection

 Reference : DLithe

 Website : www.dlithe.com

 Project done under the guidance of : DLithe

-Done by: NAME : Khushi H. Shetty ; USN : 4NM18CS077
+Done by : NAME : Khushi H. Shetty ; USN : 4NM18CS077

 Credit Card Fraud Detection using Machine learning models

 The main objective of the Credit card fraud prediction is to predict fraudulent credit card transactions so that customers are not charged for items that they did not purchase.